 On July 25, 2024, the Company closed a public offering consisting of 44,445,000 common shares of the Company at a price of \$0.18 per common share for aggregate gross proceeds of \$8,000,100 (the "Offering").
 The Offering was completed pursuant to an agency agreement (the "Agency Agreement") between the Company and a syndicate of agents including Cormark Securities Inc., as lead agent and sole book-runner, Ventum Financial Corp. and Red Cloud Securities Inc. (collectively, the "Agents").
-Pursuant to the Agency Agreement, the Company has granted the Agents an over-allotment option (the "Over-Allotment Option") exercisable, in whole or in part, in the sole discretion of the Agents, to sell up to an additional 6,666,750 common shares for up to 30 days following closing of the Offering, on the same terms and conditions as the Offering.

 In consideration for services rendered in connection with the Offering, the Company paid the Agents an aggregate cash fee of approximately \$402,000 and issued to the Agents an aggregate of 2,483,366 broker warrants (the "Broker Warrants").
-Each Broker Warrant is exercisable to acquire one common share at the exercise price of \$0.18 per common share for a period of 24 months following the closing of the Offering.
+Each Broker Warrant is exercisable to acquire one common share at the exercise price of \$0.18 per common share for a period of 24 months following the closing of the